 Why switch to these new displays?

 Ultimately it all boils down to superior image quality without breaking the bank.
-OLED may be better than LCD, but it’s still quite expensive.
-It isn’t always the preferred option for high-density laptop and tablet displays either, especially for peak brightness.
-Micro-LED is the superior technology on paper, but it’s currently too pricey even for Apple.
-Not forgetting manufacturing difficulties in smaller form factors at the moment as well.
+OLED may be better than LCD, but the latter is definitely the most cost-effective option.
+OLED isn’t always the preferred option for high-density laptop and tablet displays either, especially for peak brightness.
+Micro-LED is the superior technology on paper, and falling prices and increasingly viable manufacturing means we’re nearing the viability of smaller Mini-LED-based products.

 Mini-LED aims to offer the best of both worlds.
-Image quality and contrast ratios that match OLED, and brightness that exceeds it, without paying over the odds.
+Color quality and contrast ratios that rivals OLED, and brightness that exceeds it, without paying over the odds.
 Early displays of this type will still command a premium, but the technology will become more affordable over the coming years.
 At that point, traditional LCD will be further relegated to budget markets.

 Of course, Mini-LED is just one of a few new display technologies heading to the market.
 The list includes Quantum Dot (QLED) displays and flexible OLED for foldable phones.
 Form factor is still the biggest limitation when it comes to new phone display technologies.
-But keep an eye on tablet and laptop display tech for what could be instore for next-gen devices.
+But keep an eye on tablet and laptop display tech later in 2021 for what is likely in store for future smartphone displays.